Our impact

 Impact data-gathering and independent evaluations have been a Live4Life priority from the very first implementation in the Macedon Ranges in 2010.
 Five years of programmatic evaluations by the Macedon Ranges Shire Council were conducted with the support of Dr Krystal Bowers, Clinical Psychologist, DPsych, MAPS.

-As Live4Life first expanded beyond the Macedon Ranges, we worked with Ludowyk Evaluation and Orygen the National Centre of Excellence in Youth Mental Health to independently evaluate the new pilot communities of Benalla Rural City and Glenelg Shire, demonstrating proof of concept, impact, transferability and social return on investment.
+As Live4Life expanded beyond the Macedon Ranges, we worked with Ludowyk Evaluation and Orygen the National Centre of Excellence in Youth Mental Health to independently evaluate the communities of Benalla Rural City and Glenelg Shire, demonstrating proof of concept, impact, transferability and social return on investment.

 “Live4Life is driving conversations about mental health amongst young people and their families.”